 Putting it all together

 Capra is averse to modern day specialization and is aware of the limitless nature of human potential.
 Using a systems thinking approach, Capra addresses key systemic problem and shows how these can be applied in economics, management, politics, design, medicine, and law.
 According to Capra, the foremost global challenges are environmental destruction and economic inequality.
 Like developmental economists, he distinguishes between good and bad economic growth and shows us the interlinkages in U.N.’s Sustainable Development Goals [SDGs] and how these can be leveraged.

 He throws open the possibility of organizations – be they business, political or religious – to be modelled along the lines of an organism to unleash creativity and to make them life enhancing.
 To achieve this to-be state, he recommends a new kind of leadership where power is assumed to help empower others.

 He reminds us of our common ancestry and that human progress has arisen because of symbiosis and not combat.
 He brings out how health depends on social and ecological factors too and champions the case for prevention and integrative medicine.

 To be clear, the Capra Course is a space for understanding and is not a primer on personal self-transformation although Capra recognizes and supports the need to instill values and ethics in our actions.
 Having some exposure to systems thinking is helpful but not a pre-requisite for this course.
 While the initial part of the course is high on academics, the beauty of this program is its ability to paint a big picture that depicts the web of life.
 Critics may say that the course lacks niche expertise but therein lies the real value of the course.
-After all, if we have to deal with the current pandemic and avert the next one, producing jacks of all trades is the inevitable answer.
+After all, if we have to deal with the current pandemic and avert the next one, breaking down silos and adopting a multi-disciplinary approach are the inevitable answers.